mkashifchandio/get-stock-level/README.md

 npm start

-note: You can go through using tests but if you want to execute the method directly than uncomment the code from line 69 in src/getCurrentStockLevels.ts then run "npm start" to execute that method
+note: You can go through using tests but if you want to execute the method directly than uncomment the code from line 69 to line 73 in src/getCurrentStockLevels.ts then run "npm start" to execute that method